joye61/colorful-captcha/README.md

 ## Note

-`colorful-captcha` The default width and height of the generated graphic verification code image is `240*80`.
+The default width and height of the generated graphic verification code image is `240*80`.
 You can customize the width and height through parameters, but if you set the value inappropriately, the text may be cropped.
 In this case, please try to change a more appropriate ratio yourself